ptbm2025/ptbm2025.github.io/challenge.md

 - Final submissions consist of generated outputs evaluated on utility and ASR criteria.

 ### Track B – Classification Backdoor Mitigation

 **Development Phase:**
 - Clean and poisoned validation sets with an evaluation script to compute both CACC and ASR.
+- Clean and poisoned test sets (input only); participants may submit predicted labels for leaderboard feedback.

+**Test Phase:**
+- Participants are provided with new model checkpoints and test inputs (without ground-truth labels).
+- Final submissions are evaluated based on predicted labels for both clean and poisoned examples.

+### Track C – Multilingual Backdoor Mitigation

+**Development Phase:**
+- Clean and poisoned validation sets with an evaluation script to compute both CACC and ASR.